tadesouaiaia/prsWorkshop-website/docs/tut_bash.md

 # cat

-`cat` prints the contents of a file to the screen:
+`cat` prints the entire contents of a file to the screen:

     cat output.txt

+# less

+`less` can be used to view a file:

+    less output.txt

+to return to the terminal press `q`

 # cp